Chinati Foundation

-The Chinati Foundation/La Fundación Chinati is a contemporary art museum located in Marfa, Texas, and based upon the ideas of its founder, artist Donald Judd.
+The Chinati Foundation/La Fundación Chinati is a contemporary art museum located in Marfa, Texas, based upon the ideas of its founder, artist Donald Judd.

 Mission

 The specific intention of Chinati is to preserve and present to the public permanent large-scale installations by a limited number of artists.
 The emphasis is on works in which art and the surrounding landscape are inextricably linked.
 As Judd wrote in the foundation's first catalogue in 1987:

 It takes a great deal of time and thought to install work carefully.
 This should not always be thrown away.
 Most art is fragile and some should be placed and never moved again.
 Somewhere a portion of contemporary art has to exist as an example of what the art and its context were meant to be.
 Somewhere, just as the platinum iridium meter guarantees the tape measure, a strict measure must exist for the art of this time and place.